Music Related to the Kent State Shootings, 1970-2005

 - May 4 Task Force. the Kent State May 4 CD Project.
 2005.
 (CD)

-Voices of Freedom; The Story of America's Citizen Solidier in the National Guard, RCA Records.
-Narrated by David Janssen. [no date].
+- Voices of Freedom; The Story of America's Citizen Solidier in the National Guard, RCA Records.
+Narrated by David Janssen, undated.
+(LP)

 May 4 Collection -- Box 183B: Sheet Music